schettino/react-request-hook/README.md

 ## Examples

-The examples folder contains a `/components` folder with different use cases, like infinite scrolling components, search input that triggers the api, and so on.
-It's currently a working in progress.
+The examples folder contains a `/components` folder with different use cases, like infinite scrolling components, search input that triggers the API, and so on.
+It's currently a work in progress.

 ## Acknowledgement